Cold Smoke

 Who currently owns Cold Smoke?

-Big Sky Community Housing Trust will purchase the 99-acre Cold Smoke parcel, plus infrastructure, from Lone Mountain Land Company (LMLC) using a voter-approved bond against Resort Tax.
-This bond will not raise taxes.
+Big Sky Community Housing Trust purchased the 99-acre Cold Smoke parcel, plus infrastructure, from Lone Mountain Land Company (LMLC) using a voter-approved bond against Resort Tax on January 7, 2026.

 What is the total project cost?